palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

-The AtlasDB developers however strongly recommend against usage of this form, since they have not found it to be particularly useful in making atlasdb queries, and thus have never used it themselves, and thus have never tested to see if it actually works.
+The AtlasDB developers however strongly recommend against usage of this form, since they have not found it to be particularly useful in making AtlasDB queries, and thus have never used it themselves, and thus have never tested to see if it actually works.

 Indices